 Part 12.
 When we read Galatians 6 it’s easy to think of boasting as simply a childish act.
-But we consider three points: 1) that boasting is alive and well in the modern world, 2) that it is an inevitable feature of … Continue reading “Where is Boasting?”
+But we consider three points: 1) that boasting is alive and well in the modern world, 2) that it is an inevitable … Continue reading “Where is Boasting?”

 Part 11.
 Motivation changes when we understand grace.
 We don’t mind subjecting ourselves to another when they gave it all to set us free.